jordanmalecki/onemap/README.md

 ### Detailed Functionality

 1. **Fetching Trail Data**: The application connects to the OneWheel app's API to retrieve trail data and saves it to `data/trails.json`.
 2. **Filtering Rides**: It filters the fetched trail data to identify rides within the specified distance from your location, using a Haversine distance calculation.
 The results are saved to `data/filtered_rides.json`.
 3. **Augmenting Ride Data**: The filtered rides are then augmented with detailed coordinates and additional ride information, if available.
 This augmented data is stored in `data/user_rides.json` and `data/coordinates.json`.
 4. **Visualizing Data**: The application generates several visualizations:

    - **Ride Maps**: Visual representations of rides plotted on a map.
    - **Statistics**: Various statistical charts and graphs related to the rides.

-### Notes

-- **Configuration File Management**: The `config.json` file is dynamically created and should not be tracked by Git.
-Ensure it is listed in `.gitignore` to prevent it from being included in commits.
-- **Module Errors**: Ensure `calmap` and `setuptools` are included in `requirements.txt` to avoid missing module errors.
-- **Repository Update**: Use the latest repository link provided above, as the old one is outdated.

 ## Contributing

 Pull requests are welcome.
 For significant changes, please open an issue first to discuss.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)